-5.4.1 - The Alumni Association and its Chapters (registered and functional) contribute significantly to the development of the institution through financial and other support services
+5.4.1 - The Alumni Association and its Chapters (registered and functional) contribute significantly to the development of the institution through financial and other support services engaging initiative within our alumni association aimed at bringing together diverse talents, experiences, and stories from our esteemed alumni community.
+This idea aims to encourage the sharing of insightful knowledge and experiences with students and faculties, while also celebrating the unique and remarkable qualities of each alumni member.

-Alumni association of MIT provides vital links between MIT and its graduates.
-Alumni association is formed, aiming to foster a sense of community among alumni, support the institution, and contribute to the personal and professional growth of students.
-It provide a platform for sharing knowledge, strengthening connections, and celebrating the achievements of our esteemed alumni.
-Each department maintains regular communication channels with alumni through emails, social media, and other platforms.
-Department organize mentorship programs to connect experienced alumni with current students and recent graduates to provide guidance on career paths, recent technologies and industry insights.
+Alumni association of MIT provides vital links between MIT and its valuable Alumni spread all over the world.
+It is formed, aiming to foster a sense of community among alumni, support the institution, and contribute to the personal and professional growth, which will benefit both current students and graduates